nottrobin/robinwinslow.uk/_articles/peters-parting-principles.md

 ---

 I really appreciated this advice.
-It also really captures Peter's attitude as a colleague and leader: be friendly, talk to everyone, make it fun, be considered, be deliberate
+It also really captures Peter's attitude as a colleague and leader: Be friendly, talk to everyone, make it fun, be considered, be deliberate